stephabauva/async_django_chatroom/README.md

 ERROR -->  Cannot import ASGI_APPLICATION module 'core.routing'
 |--> add routing.py file in core to act as the router between ASGI (Daphine) and Consumer(s)
 |--> add routing.py file in chat too
+add class in consumers.py
+add script with chatsocket variable in base.html, after pasting the bootstra boilerplate